SmartTokenLabs/TokenScript/doc/design_paper.md

 The car ownership example demonstrated the power of tokenization to errect a frictionless market and to integrate digital services.
 However, the way, tokens are used today, as it manifestated in the ICO hype of 2017/18, is far off from providing what we call tokenization.
 Most token don't even try to be more than a surplacement for the payment side.

-To unleash their potential, tokens need to become a lot more sophisticated and fill delivery side.
+To unleash their potential, tokens need to become a lot more sophisticated and fill the delivery side.
 Several requirements must be fulfilled to enable this:

-__1. Tokenisation means representing all kind of assets as a token on a blockchain__ This requires bundling a token with its *transactions rules* and *behaviour patterns*.
-New tokens should be able to enter the ecosystem on an abstracted layer, so that they can be traded or used in *different contexts*.
+__1. Tokenisation means representing all kind of assets as a token on a blockchain__
+This requires bundling a token with its *transactions rules* and *behaviour patterns*.
+New tokens should be able to enter the ecosystem on an abstracted layer, so that they can be traded and used in *different contexts*.
 With the anticipated proliferation of new plasma subnets, token shold also be able to seemlessly operate on them.

-__2. Tokenisation must allow users to interact with different systems through the tokens__ In the car example, the car token contains code to interact with a *smart lock* (the *Open*, *Start*, *Lock* actions) and the maker's own *web service* (the *Locate* action).
+__2. Tokenisation must allow users to interact with different systems through the tokens__
+In the car example, the car token contains code to interact with a *smart lock* (the *Open*, *Start*, *Lock* actions) and the maker's own *web service* (the *Locate* action).
 The *List for sharing* is provided by *another third party service* which tokenises the usage of the car by hours or days and sells them piecemeal.
 The token needs to work in other environments and be used by different services - while the owner must be able to access all those markets solely through this Token.

-__3. Also, a token must be renderable and associate with the actions it can perform in the user's wallet__
+__3. A token must be renderable and associate with the actions it can perform in the user's wallet__
 In the car example, if the registration expired, the web component at work would paint the Registration Token red or display a warning.
 Actions like *List for sharing* will not be available with an expired car rego, and the integrated token interface should clearly pass that message to the user.
-Token must be rendered differently according to what happened to them.
+Token must be rendered differently according to what happened to them in the user's wallet.

 __4. It must allow new protocols to be developed on tokens__
 A token never has a finished state.
 There are always options to attach new protocolls on it.
 In the property example, collateralization might be something wishful to add later, or identity information or the ability to transfer the token through plasma state channels.
 This has to reflect in the user interface, thus there must be a way to deploy trusted code to the